 Where t is the direction of time domain, f is the direction of frequency domain.
-The first symbol of each OFDM frame shall be filled by a sequence of synchronization signals that make up the synchronization head (refer to Table 7), all of which are used as a time reference to provide synchronization for the receiver.
+The first symbol of each OFDM frame should be filled by a sequence of synchronization signals that make up the synchronization head (refer to Table 7), all of which are used as a time reference to provide synchronization for the receiver.
 The black cell and the white cell represent the pilot signal and the data signal, respectively.
 The pilot signal value which is modulated in 2-QAM (BPSK) in an OFDM symbol is shown in Table 3.

 TABLE 3